alifcapital/EventStorage/README.md

         _logger = logger;
     }

-    public async Task Receive(UserCreated @event)
+    public async Task HandleAsync(UserCreated @event)
     {
         _logger.LogInformation("EventId ({EventId}): {UserName} user is created with the {UserId} id", @event.EventId,
             @event.UserName, @event.UserId);
         //Add your logic in here

-        return Task.CompletedTask;
+        await Task.CompletedTask;
     }
 }
 ```

 Now the `UserCreatedReceiver` receiver is ready to receive the event.
-To make it work, from your logic which you receive the event from the RabbitMQ, you need to inject the `IEventReceiverManager` interface and puss the received event to the `Received` method.
+To make it work, from your logic which you receive the event from the RabbitMQ, you need to inject the `IEventReceiverManager` interface and puss the received event to the `HandleAsync` method.

 ```
 UserCreated receivedEvent = new UserCreated